5 Things About Urban Living That Confuse The Common Man Utterly

 Question number 1

 It is fashionable to use terms such as vertical vengeance these days when one speaks of urban planning.
 In case your show you non-familiarity with such terms, you run the risk of getting pooh-poohed and tch-tched in public forums.
 But a common man looks at the imposing, grand and tall buildings, and thinks: How are they going to supply water to all these units in future when they are not able to supply enough water to existing buildings.
 This particular man would also wonder what would happen if case of a power outage.
-It would be such a task to go and down in your 14th-floor apartment in case the power is off and you have to take the stairs.
-Even if we try to convince this naïve gentleman that India produced enough energy to provide 24x7 power supply to all household, he would not look convinced.
-Even if the power goes off for an hour, riots are likely to run, will be his opinion on the subject.
+It would be such a task to go and down in, say, your 14th-floor apartment in case the power is off and you have to take the stairs.
+Even if we try to convince this naïve gentleman that India produced enough energy to provide 24x7 power supply to all household, he would look confused.
+Even if the power goes off for an hour.

 Question number 2